stefanofranzini/essHIC/README.md

 # essHIC
-## essHIC is a python module to compare HiC matrices by computing a metric distance between them.
+## essHIC is a python package to compare HiC matrices by computing a metric distance between them.
 ---